|Full time Accounting Educator:||-147.00|

 Patrick is a born and raised Portlander and graduated from Linfield College in 2002 with a Bachelor of Arts degree in marketing and communications.
 After college, Patrick returned to Portland and began his professional career working in marketing and national account sales for a large Pacific Northwest-based food processing operation.
 Patrick started his insurance brokerage career in 2008, and prior to joining Parker, Smith, & Feek in early 2020, he worked for a Portland-based independent insurance brokerage serving clients throughout the Pacific Northwest for just over nine years.

-After graduating from Gonzaga University in 2007, Rachel began her career in the retirement plan consulting industry.
+Rachel Henrichs, after graduating from Gonzaga University in 2007 she began her career in the retirement plan consulting industry.
 While working closely with accountants over the course of five years, she came to realize that the accounting industry could provide her with ample opportunities to grow and thrive as a professional.
 Fueled by a lifelong passion of learning and enthusiastic about her new professional trajectory, Rachel returned to school to obtain her accounting certificate.
 She credits this as the best career decision she’s ever made.
 Since the transition, Rachel has been focused on partnership taxation and high net-worth individuals, particularly within the real estate and long-term care industries.
 With her unique professional background and breadth of honed analytical skills, Rachel enjoys finding creative and savvy solutions for her clients.